restlesswizard/notes-app/README.md

 - [ ] Character limit for notes & for input (including validation)
 - [ ] Add adaptive css for text
 - [ ] Add custom font/fonts
+- [ ] Use css variables to simplify css changes